climate-experiences/spotlight-report/README.md

 # Spotlight Report Analysis Code (2022)

-This repository contains R code, documentation and data related to a survey of BAME UK residents on their experience of climate change.
-This code and underlying data subsets have been used to generate visualisations for the Spotlight report.
+This repository contains R code, documentation and data related to a survey of non-white ethnic minority UK residents on their experience of climate change.
+This code and [underlying data](https://zenodo.org/records/11130201) have been used to generate visualisations for the [Spotlight report](https://zenodo.org/records/11130504).

 # About the code and data